cmg777/hugo-website-gsid30/exampleSite/content/blog/post-3.md

 Registration link: <https://zoom.us/webinar/register/WN_vIY7w6OTTbyWt1FRZ6my8w>

-Note: Even if you finished the registration to join the GSID30 online community, a separate registration for the international syposiem is needed.
+Note: Even if you finished the registration to join the GSID30 online community, a separate registration for the international symposium is needed.

 <br><br>
 ## _Tentative program:_